sholladay/hapi-doorkeeper/README.md

  2. [Set up an Auth0 Application](https://auth0.com/docs/applications/application-types)
  3. [Provide credentials from Auth0](#plugin-options)

-After a user logs in, a session cookie is created for them so that the server has a way to remember the user on future requests.
+After users log in, a session cookie is created for them so that the server remembers them on future requests.
 The cookie is stateless, encrypted, and secured using flags such as `HttpOnly`.
-The user's profile is automatically retrieved from Auth0 and stored in the session when they log in.
+The user's [Auth0 profile](https://auth0.com/docs/user-profile/normalized/oidc) is automatically retrieved and stored in the session when they log in.
 You can access the profile data at `request.auth.credentials.user`.
 See [hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie) and [iron](https://github.com/hueniverse/iron) for details about the cookie implementation and security.

 Note that your server must support HTTPS for everything to work properly.
-If you need help with that, see this [How To Guide](https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec)
+If you need help with that, see this [How To Guide](https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec).

+APIs can also be protected by the `session` strategy.
+Clients can send an [Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2) header with a value of `application/json` to indicate that they would prefer a JSON error instead of a redirect to the login page for users who are not logged in.
+The client can use this to show an error message or redirect the user manually, as appropriate.

 ## API

 ### Routes

-Standard user authentication routes are included and will be added to your server when the plugin is registered.
+Standard user authentication routes are added to your server when the plugin is registered.

 #### GET /login